DirectoryTree/LdapRecord-Docs/authentication.md

     $error = $e->getDetailedError()->getDiagnosticMessage();

     if (strpos($error, '532') !== false) {
-        return "Your password has expired.";
+        return 'Your password has expired.';
     } elseif (strpos($error, '533') !== false) {
-        return "Your account is disabled.";
+        return 'Your account is disabled.';
     } elseif (strpos($error, '701') !== false) {
-        return "Your account has expired.";
+        return 'Your account has expired';
     } elseif (strpos($error, '775') !== false) {
-        return "Your account is locked.";
+        return 'Your account is locked.';
     }

-    return "Your account is locked.";
+    return 'Username or password is incorrect.';
 }
 ```